acli/new_clock/doc/CHIMES.md

 applets were producing two kinds of unrelated chimes, what we often got was “illegible” sonic output.
 A replacement was in order.

+I chose Perl for the rewrite out of laziness.
-Unlike Javascript (or Python), Perl has no native support for audio.
+But unlike Javascript (or Python), Perl has no native support for audio.
-The script currently uses [mpv](http://mpv.io) to play audio recordings, and multiple copies of mpv are needed to play a chime melody.
+The new code currently uses [mpv](http://mpv.io) to play audio recordings, and multiple copies of mpv are needed to play a chime melody.
 This is clearly not ideal since resource usage is unpredictable so there’s both a danger of thrashing and audio distortion.